 Figure 1.
-Marine Mammal hotspots within the Monterey Bay, Gulf of the Farallones, and Cordell Bank National Marine Sanctuaries.
+Marine Mammal hotspots within the Monterey Bay, Greater Farallones, and Cordell Bank National Marine Sanctuaries.
 [View Larger]

 The region's marine mammal community is a mix of permanent and seasonal residents as well as species that use these waters for shorter periods - either as a feeding destination or in transit during long-distance migratory journeys (such as gray whales).